rsperre/rsperre.github.io/_posts/2020-04-02-connecting-powershell.md

 Connect-PnPOnline -Credentials MyDevEnvironment -Url https://mydevenvironment.sharepoint.com/sites/demo
 ```
 ## SharePoint AppId / AppSecret
-Useful in its own way, it has the benefit of leaving your (admin) account name away from modified information and such.
+Useful in its own way, it has the benefit of leaving your (admin) account name away from modified information and such, so noone knows who to blame!
+This can also be useful in an Azure Function, just be sure to protect the Id/Secret using the key vault or similar.

 ![SharePoint AppId](/images/20200402-auth02.png)